 Other Software (no source code):

 CAN Monitor Lite is a free version from WGSoft.
-Built using CANUSB API DLL (with D2XX USB drivers) and Delphi 2005.
+Built using CANUSB API DLL 32bit (with D2XX USB drivers) and Delphi 2005.
 Package only includes the executable file, no source is included.
 This means you need to install the CANUSB with D2XX drivers and download the CANUSB DLL.
 The software is provided as is and may be used for free.
 This is a perfect software to log and send 11bit CAN frames.
 Use the 3:rd icon from the left on the toolbar to set CAN Speed etc. then open CANUSB driver with the 1:st icon and then press the green “play button” and you are ready to log frames or/and send frames.
 We cannot answer any support related questions, please contact the vendor WGSoft for support.
-This is a 32bit application and will not work together with the 64bit driver DLL package!
+This is a 32bit application and will not work together with the 64bit driver DLL package even if you have a 64bit Windows!

 WGSoft CAN Monitor Lite V1.00 (requires 32bit CANUSB DLL to be installed)